kursatturkay/com.tarzmedia.Wordigoo.iphone/README.md

 >

 Please read [CONTRIBUTING.md](https://https://github.com/kursatturkay/com.tarzmedia.Wordigoo.iphone/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+>## BEFORE COMPILE

+Delete All readme.md files and changelog. otherwise you will get compile errors.